slipros/roamer/docs/extending.md

 }
 ```

-### Custom Header Parser Example
+### Custom Context Parser Example

-Let's create a parser that extracts headers with a specific prefix:
+Let's create a parser that extracts member data from request context.
+This is a common pattern for authentication and authorization data:

 ```go
 package main